aneurin-h/AFCH-McGill/AFCH@McGill/Fall2025/ECSE250/ECSE 250 Lecture 8.md

 ![[Pasted image 20250929163430.png]]

 ### instanceOf keyword
-returns true or false, depending on whether object is instance of specificed type
+returns true or false, depending on whether object is instance of specified type
 ```java
 Dog myDog = new Dog();
 myDog instanceOf Dog // True
 myDog instanceOf Beagle // False
 ```
+Use to make sure that downcasting will not cause runtime error